Are you looking for the ultimate road trip Tasmania itinerary?

 Stay a night or two on Bruny Island.
 There are campsites on WikiCamps or click here to look here for accommodation.

-This national park excels in waterfalls and tall trees – with a 2.5-hour loop walk taking you to the best of both!
+This national park, perfect for practising your travel photography, excels in waterfalls and tall trees – with a 2.5-hour loop walk taking you to the best of both!

 Best Spots to Visit in Mount Field National Park